Birmingham-and-Solihull-ICS/elective_waiting_list_modelling/README.md

 **This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
-All code can outputs are subject to Crown Copyright.
+All code and outputs are subject to Crown Copyright.